Educational Preparation for Travel Health Nursing

 Foundational Knowledge and Skills in the Specialty

-As recommended by the ATHNA Model Core Curriculum Guide, a nurse entering the specialty will need to pursue an education in these subject areas:
+As recommended by the ATHNA Model Core Curriculum Guide (available to ATHNA members on the Members Only Portal), a nurse entering the specialty will need to pursue education in a number of subject areas, including:

 • Knowledge and resources for national and international standards of travel health care